jan-dolejsi/vscode-pddl/how_to_contribute.md

 npm install -g vsce
 ```

-On Windows, you can use the `client\publish.cmd` script to review the content of the package before building it, installing it, testing it and possibly publishing it.
+On Windows, you can use the `publish.cmd` script to review the content of the package before building it, installing it, testing it and possibly publishing it.
 The extension is published to the marketplace automatically by the GitHub CI/CD workflow, when the master branch is updated and the version number was bumped.

 ## Testing the extension